-Section 3.3 How can you find out if a specific drug is on the Drug List?
+Section 3.3 How can you find out if a specific drug is on the "Drug List?"

-You have 3 ways to find out:
+You have 4 ways to find out:

-- Check the most recent Drug List we provided electronically.
-(Please note: The Drug List we provide includes information for the covered drugs that are most commonly used by our members.
-However, we cover additional drugs that are not included in the provided Drug List.
-If one of your drugs is not listed in the Drug List, you should visit our website or contact the MVP Medicare Customer Care Center to find out if we cover it.) - 2.
-Visit the plan's website (mvphealthcare.com).
-The Drug List on the website is always the most current. - 3.
-Call the MVP Medicare Customer Care Center to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
+1. Check the most recent "Drug List" we provided electronically.
+(Please note: The "Drug List" we provide includes information for the covered drugs that are most commonly used by our members.
+However, we cover additional drugs that are not included in the provided "Drug List."
+If one of your drugs is not listed in the "Drug List," you should visit our website or contact the MVP Medicare Customer Care Center to find out if we cover it.)

+- 2. Visit the plan's website (mvphealthcare.com).
+The "Drug List" on the website is always the most current. - 3.
+Call the MVP Medicare Customer Care Center to find out if a particular drug is on the plan's "Drug List" or to ask for a copy of the list. - 4.
+Use the plan's "Real-Time Benefit Tool" (Go to Caremark.com, click the Register button and follow the instructions to sign up or by calling the MVP Medicare Customer Care Center).
+With this tool you can search for drugs on the "Drug List" to see an estimate of what you will pay and if there are alternative drugs on the "Drug List" that could treat the same condition.